tranhelen/tranhelen/_posts/2019-06-11-confidenceisntenough.md

 I have recently come across the concept of self-efficacy.
 Albert Bandura, a psychologist working at Stanford University, defines self-efficacy as the following and makes a distinction between it and confidence:<span class="cite"><a href="#note-1" name="back-1">1</a></span>

-> ... self-efficacy does differ from self-confidence, but only in so far as confidence is a nonspecific term that is used colloquially to refer to the strength of a person’s belief.
-Bandura (1997) argues that confidence does not specify what the certainty is about, whereas self-efficacy refers to a belief about a person’s specific capabilities and how they relate to their anticipation that they can produce specific outcomes.
+> ...confidence does not specify what the certainty is about, whereas self-efficacy refers to a belief about a person’s specific capabilities and how they relate to their anticipation that they can produce specific outcomes.

 In summary, self-efficacy means: "I can confirm I am capable of something and thus believe I will achieve," while confidence is, "I believe," with no indication of the speaker's competance.